Before you decide on scenario planning

-- An over of the scenarios that emerge from the process of discussion, voting and scenario examination.
+- An overview of the scenarios that emerge from the process of discussion, voting, and scenario examination.

 It is important that people leave the first workshop with a basic understanding of the scenarios.
 The story and the logics used in the scenarios act as constraints, as well as gates, when brainstorming the implications and creating action plans or exploring innovations.
 If people don’t find a way to “live” in the scenarios, then future work will be in jeopardy.
 That is why the First Day is dedicated to understanding and connecting with the scenarios.